Copenhagen: Post-war decades

-Shortly after the end of the war, an innovative urban development project known as the Finger Plan was introduced in 1947, encouraging the creation of new housing and businesses interspersed with large green areas along five "fingers" stretching out from the city centre along the S-train routes.
+Soon after the end of the war, an innovative urban development project known as the Finger Plan was introduced in 1947, encouraging the creation of new housing and businesses interspersed with large green areas along five "fingers" stretching out from the city centre along the S-train routes.
 With the expansion of the welfare state and women entering the work force, schools, nurseries, sports facilities and hospitals were established across the city.
 As a result of student unrest in the late 1960s, the former Bådsmandsstræde Barracks in Christianshavn was occupied, leading to the establishment of Freetown Christiania in September 1971.

 Motor traffic in the city grew significantly and in 1972 the trams were replaced by buses.
 From the 1960s, on the initiative of the young architect Jan Gehl, pedestrian streets and cycle tracks were created in the city centre.
 Activity in the port of Copenhagen declined with the closure of the Holmen Naval Base.
 Copenhagen Airport underwent considerable expansion, becoming a hub for the Nordic countries.
 In the 1990s, large-scale housing developments were realised in the harbour area and in the west of Amager.
 The national library's Black Diamond building on the waterfront was completed in 1999.